meric/l2l/README.md

-requires https://github.com/meric/leftry cloned as a sibling to this repo.
+Requires https://github.com/meric/leftry cloned as a sibling to this repo.

 ```bash
 lua l2l/test.lua